simonpatrat/bootstrap-studio/bootstrap-studio-less-workflow.md

 ##3 - LESS

-Here is a exemple of file import structure when you're working with bootsrap and LESS
+Here is a example of file import structure when you're working with bootsrap and LESS

 ###LESS files import structure :